Temporal Cascading of Planning and Control for Quadrotor MPC: Abstract

 \section{Abstract}

-Many aerial tasks involving quadrotors demand both instant reactivity and long-horizon planning.
-High-fidelity models enable accurate control but are too slow for long horizons; low-fidelity planners scale but degrade closed-loop performance.
-We present \textsc{Unique}, a unified MPC that cascades models of different fidelity within a single optimization: a short-horizon, high-fidelity model for accurate control, and a long-horizon, low-fidelity model for planning.
-We align costs across horizons, derive feasibility-preserving thrust and body-rate constraints for the point-mass model, and introduce transition constraints that match the different states, thrust-induced acceleration, and jerk–body-rate relations.
-To prevent local minima emerging from nonsmooth clutter, we propose a 3D progressive smoothing schedule that morphs norm-based obstacles along the horizon.
-In addition, we deploy parallel randomly initialized MPC solvers to discover lower-cost local minima on the long, low-fidelity horizon.
-In simulation and real flights, under equal computational budgets, \textsc{Unique} improves closed-loop position or velocity tracking by up to $75\%$ compared with standard MPC and hierarchical planner–tracker baselines.
-Ablations and Pareto analyses confirm robust gains across horizon variations, constraint approximations, and smoothing schedules.\\ Video: \url{https://youtu.be/D7WKPK6ZQs0}
+\reb[4.9]{Many aerial tasks involving quadrotors demand both instant reactivity and long-horizon planning for obstacle avoidance, energy efficiency, or trajectory tracking.
+High-fidelity models enable accurate control but are too slow for long horizons.
+Low-fidelity planners scale but cannot control the system directly, necessitating cascaded architectures.
+Prevailing hierarchical approaches plan with a simplified model and use a high-fidelity controller for tracking, yet this decomposition is inherently suboptimal.
+The controller is limited by the coarse plan, and conventional MPC alternatives shorten the horizon to stay real-time feasible.
+We present \textsc{Unique}, an MPC architecture that replaces this hierarchical stacking with temporal cascading.
+The planning problem is formulated as the second tail horizon of a single multi-phase MPC, rather than solved separately.
+We align costs across horizons, derive feasibility constraints for the point-mass planning model, and introduce transition constraints that convert high-fidelity states into meaningful low-fidelity states.
+Parallel point-mass and mixed-integer solvers address nonconvexities while incorporating progressive 3D obstacle smoothing over the planning horizon.
+In simulation and real flights, under equal computational budgets, \textsc{Unique} improves closed-loop tracking by up to~$75\%$ compared with standard MPC and hierarchical baselines.
+Ablations and Pareto analyses confirm performance gains across variations in horizon, constraint approximations, and smoothing schedules.}